-Throughout Code Geass, we witness how Lelouch crafts himself into a symbol under the guise of Zero, and learns how to manage a revolution and bring about world change.
-He is a mature yet tragic character whose downfall and poetic redemption is peak TV storytelling.
+Throughout Code Geass, we witness how Lelouch crafts himself into a symbol under the guise of Zero and learns how to manage a revolution and bring about world change.
+He is a mature yet tragic character whose downfall and poetic redemption are peak storytelling.

 For more quality picks, here is our list of the best anime movies of all time as well as our guide to the best anime villains.
 Don’t forget to check out all the new movies coming out this year, too.
 (And all the best movies ever made, for that matter.)